 Blueberry Banana Smoothie

-I know there seems to always be the temptation to pack a smoothie with ALL of the fancy ingredients, but it’s really possible to use just a few nutritious ones.
+And while I know there seems to always be the temptation to pack a smoothie with ALL of the fancy ingredients, it’s really possible to use just a few nutritious ones.
 You don’t need to order special “superfoods” to make this recipe—you can find everything at your regular grocery store to make a blueberry and banana smoothie that’s packed with nutrients.

 TIP: Adjust the serving depending on whether this is served as a full breakfast, a drink alongside some toast or a muffin, or for a snack.